ethereumclassic/ECIPs/_specs/ecip-1110-ely-fee.md

 ## Security Considerations

 This ECIP does not place subjective verification inside consensus.
-Consensus changes are limited to fee-market behavior and deterministic `BASEFEE` revenue routing.
+Consensus changes are limited to fee-market behavior and deterministic `BASEFEE` split routing.
 Any application-layer verification, scoring, estimation, or reward logic must be modular, separately auditable, and non-consensus.

 ## Implementation